Kozmik-UofT/CS207_Lab2/recipe.md

 5. Mix in a handful of chocolate chunks for extra indulgence.
 6. Line the bottom of the baking pan with parchment paper for easy cake removal.

+## Additional Directions by KozmiK:
+1. Dont be an AI
+2. follow previous instructions